davidlee1435/vgraph/README.md

 - `world.rviz`: RViz configuration file.

 ### Map
-The map we use in RViz is 1200cm by 600cm, top left and bottom right are (-300, 300) and (900, -300).
-The start position of the robot is always at (0, 0), and the goal is defined in `data/goal.txt`.
+The map we use in RViz is 1200cm by 600cm, top left and bottom right are (-300, 300) and (900, -300) respectively.
+The start position of the robot is always at (0, 0), facing x-positive and the goal is defined in `data/goal.txt`.
+The obstacles are orange polygons and the goal is a purple dot.
 More about using the `map_server` package [here](http://wiki.ros.org/map_server).

 ### Run
 Clone this repo and compile it in your catkin workspace